cosmos/cosmos-sdk/docs/architecture/adr-067-simulator-v2.md

 }
 ```

-Note, some application do not define or need their own app-side mempool, so we
+Note, some applications do not define or need their own app-side mempool, so we
 propose that `SelectTxs` mimic CometBFT and just return FIFO-ordered transactions
 from an ad-hoc simulator mempool.
 In the case where an application does define
 its own mempool, it will simply ignore what is provided in `RequestPrepareProposal`.